iosumit/com.flutter.template/README.md

-# Flutter Quick Start Template
+# Flutter Quick Start⚡️ Template

 This template simplifies the process of creating a Flutter project by providing a single script file that sets up the project with pre-configured features like: